mvolkmann/blog/src/zig.md

 ## Structs

-A `struct` is a custom type that holds a collection of fields and optional methods.
+A `struct` is a custom type that holds a collection of optional fields and optional methods.
 Struct fields and methods cannot be made private.
 They are always visible outside the `struct` definition.